 What is the usual length of treatment?

 The length of treatment depends on what type of fungal infection you have, how severe it is and if you have any other health problems - for example, problems with your immune system.
-Some courses of treatment can be as short as a few days (for example, for vaginal thrush); other courses can be a long as ten weeks (for example, fo ringworm infection of the scalp).
+Some courses of treatment can be as short as a few days (eg, for vaginal thrush); other courses can be a long as eight weeks (eg, for ringworm infection of the scalp).

 Who cannot take or use antifungal medicines?

 Most people are able to use topical antifungals and take oral antifungals.
-However, even if you are unable to take one antifungal, your doctor can usually can find one to suit you.
+The doctor or pharmacist who advises you will check to see if they are suitable for you specifically.
+However, even if you are unable to take one antifungal, your doctor can usually find one to suit you.

 Some oral antifungals may interact with other medicines that you might take.
 This may cause reactions, or reduce the effectiveness of one or other of the treatments.
 So, when you are prescribed an antifungal, you should tell a doctor if you take other medicines.